alec-kingsley/Google-Sheets-Battleship/README.md

 # Google-Sheets-Battleship
-This is an implementation of the classic Battleship game in Google Sheets, controlled purely by cell referencing and conditional formatting.
+This is an implementation of the classic Battleship game in Google Sheets, controlled purely by cell referencing, sheets commands, and conditional formatting.

 Link: https://docs.google.com/spreadsheets/d/1njceFF5mxB-Pvi6dLGNkWZzF-GZuSo2MnydPrMVKxQQ/edit?usp=sharing